 Photos before and after treatment of trophic venous eczema on the left lower limb

-Dear Natalia!
-For a good treatment of venous eczema of the lower extremities in Moscow, you need to contact a competent specialist, phlebologist.
-The doctor will conduct a detailed diagnosis, including an ultrasound scan.
-Only after this can we talk about modern treatment.
-The best solution would be to find a good city phlebological center where the phlebologist himself will perform the ultrasound.
+For a good treatment of venous eczema of the lower extremities in Moscow, you need to contact a competent specialist, a phlebologist.
+The doctor will carry out detailed diagnostics, including ultrasound examination.
+Only then can we talk about modern treatment.
+The best solution would be to find a good city phlebological center, where the phlebologist himself will perform the ultrasound.

-Dear Catherine!
 In Moscow, a good modern, meeting European standards, treatment of venous eczema includes innovative technologies, both diagnostics and treatment.
-Leading city phlebological centers, including our Moscow Innovation Phlebological Center, are successfully treating venous eczema.
+Leading city phlebological centers, including our Moscow Innovative Phlebological Center, successfully treat venous eczema.
 First, a detailed duplex angioscanning of the venous system of the lower extremities is performed.
 Only then treatment is prescribed, including the fight against local inflammation and modern treatment of the true cause of eczema, varicose veins.

-Dear Elena!
-Specialists of the Moscow City Phlebological Center have good experience in working with various trophic disorders in venous diseases, including venous eczema.
-Leading phlebologists of our center do not recommend treatment of venous eczema with folk remedies.
-The disease responds well to treatment with the help of modern technologies, but we often also encountered serious complications after treatment with folk remedies.
+The specialists of the Moscow City Phlebological Center have good experience in working with various trophic disorders in venous diseases, including venous eczema.
+The leading phlebologists of our center do not recommend the treatment of venous eczema with folk remedies.
+The disease responds well to treatment with the help of modern technologies, but we often met serious complications after treatment with folk remedies.

-Dear Nicholas!
-If you suspect that your mother has venous eczema, it is better to first turn to a good phlebologist, a doctor specializing in the diagnosis and treatment of vein pathology.
-First you need to understand the cause of inflammation in the lower extremities.
+If you suspect that your mother has venous eczema, it is best to first contact a good phlebologist, a doctor specializing in the diagnosis and treatment of venous pathology.
+First you need to understand the cause of the inflammation in the lower extremities.
 You may need the help of a dermatologist.
-If eczema is of venous origin, now there are modern European technologies with which to cure your mother will not present any special problems.
+If eczema is of venous origin, then now there are modern European technologies, with the help of which it will not present any special problems to cure your mother.

-Dear Olga!
-From the standpoint of modern science and medicine cause of venous eczema - a violation of the outflow of lower limb blood formation against a background of stagnation autoimmune inflammation.
+From the standpoint of modern science and medicine, the cause of venous eczema is a violation of the outflow of blood of the lower extremities, the formation against the background of stagnant phenomena of autoimmune inflammation.
 To the existing edema, due to venous insufficiency, inflammatory edema, itching, redness, and pain are added.